rtaylor034/brainsuck/README.md

 ### Debug Instruction:

-This particular interpreter also includes recognition of a 'debug' instruction. \
+This particular interpreter also interprets a 'debug' instruction. \
 *This is NOT part of the Brainsuck language itself.*

 | Instruction | Description |